jeancarlo13/JCTools.GenericCrud/README.md

     });
 ```

-**Note:** From the version 2.0.0 the method *o.Models.Add(Type modelType, string keyPropertyName = "Id", string controllerName = "")* was marked how to obsolete and will be removed in future versions.
+**Note:** From the version 2.0.0 the next features was marked how to obsolete and will be removed in future versions:
+    - The method *o.Models.Add(Type modelType, string keyPropertyName = "Id", string controllerName = "")*.
+    - The *ContextCreator* option

 3. Add the next line in the **UseMvc** middleware call, this in the method **Configure** of your **Startup** class
  ```cs